 If you employ one or more subject workers in the state of Oregon, you must provide workers’ compensation coverage for your employees.

-To obtain coverage, you may purchase workers’ compensation insurance from any qualified commercial insurance company, the State Accident Insurance Fund Corporation known as SAIF, or, if you meet certain rigid requirements, you may provide your own coverage as a self-insured employer.
+You may buy workers’ compensation insurance from any qualified commercial insurance company.
+The State Accident Insurance Fund Corporation (“SAIF”) offers insurance to most Oregon employers.
+You may provide your own coverage as a self-insured employer if you meet certain rigid requirements.
 Generally, a small business will have insufficient assets to qualify as a self-insured employer.
-If you are unable to obtain coverage from an insurance company or SAIF, you may obtain coverage through the Oregon Assigned Risk Pool, managed by the National Council on Compensation Insurance.
+If you cannot get coverage from an insurance company or SAIF, you be able to get coverage through the Oregon Assigned Risk Pool, managed by the National Council on Compensation Insurance.

 When selecting an insurance company, you should examine such factors as: